AME - Additive Manufacturing of Micro/nanofibers for Tissue Engineering

 Why join this research group or lab?

-At Notre Dame, our group's focus will be on the three-dimensional(3D) fibrous materials platforms development using biomaterials for precisely control of the fiber composition, stiffness, size, and alignment in complex 3D geometries.
+H.B.
+Chang is an Assistant Professor in the Aerospace and Mechanical Engineering at ND.
+Our group focuses on the development of additive textile manufacturing systems to produce biomaterials-based fibrous materials for precisely control of the fiber composition, stiffness, size, and alignment in complex 3D geometries.
 Using these fibrous materials manufacturing platforms, we aim to study the structure-function relationship between extracellular matrix and whole-organ function/dysfunction to understand diseases such as cardiovascular diseases and develop next generation drug delivery system.

 Logistics Information: